-After the initial success of his photographs in the art world , Charles Sheeler for a time exhibited them with his paintings, indicating his belief that his work in each medium shared the same status.
-In 1923, in a review of an exhibition of Stieglitz's photographs, he criticized his former mentor's use of platinum paper.
+After the initial success of his photographs in the art world , Charles Sheeler for a time exhibited his photographs with his paintings, indicating his belief that his work in each medium shared the same status.
+In 1923 he reviewed an exhibition of Stieglitz's photographs, criticizing his former mentor's use of platinum paper.
 The article caused a rift between the two men, following which Sheeler's photographic work became more visible in commercial than in art circles.
-His most important commercial commission was for the Ford Motor Company in 1927; at the River Rouge plant, he produced images that focused on industry as the most significant expression of the modern age, almost as a form of lay religion.
+His most important commercial commission was for the Ford Motor Company in 1927.
+At the River Rouge plant he produced images that focused on industry as the most significant expression of the modern age, almost as a form of lay religion.